Vaishnavipunyarthi/python/README.md

-# python
+# HTML
-python is easy and simple language too learn!
+html is easy and simple language too learn!